-Last month, I celebrated a major milestone.
+Earlier this year, I celebrated a major milestone.
 I paid off $40,000 in 18 months.
 There were so many sacrifices I made within those 18 months to achieve this goal.
 I made being debt-free a priority.
 Our biggest tool to building wealth is our income.
 When your income is being divided and sent to multiple banks, companies, etc. with debt payments, you're preventing yourself from building wealth.
 In fact, studies show that most self-made millionaires (not Kylie Jenner), the real ones, live a debt-free lifestyle.

 We live in a system of oppression that has hindered us from accumulating generational wealth.
 Everyone wants to "get money;" yet, so many of us are living paycheck to paycheck.
 While, there are many factors that impact our finances, there are certainly habits and mindsets that we've embraced that do us a disservice.

 I knew when I graduated from Spelman in 2013 that I wanted to save money and build generational wealth.
 My parents grew up poor in the South Bronx and worked really hard to make sure my circumstances were different, but I knew that I was different from many of those women at Spelman.
 My family wasn't upper-class, and it was clear in the conversations of how people spent their summers, where they travelled, college funds, etc. I was well-aware of the sacrifices my family made to send me to Spelman and I wanted to use my education and network to achieve financial freedom.